Skip to content

 You may need to wear safety clothing and use safety equipment.

-You could work on a demolition site, at a client's business or on a construction site.
+You could work on a construction site, at a client's business or on a demolition site.

 You can get into this job through: